 Call for Session Proposals

-Steps to Develop a Proposal
+Steps to Develop a Session Proposal

 1. Define the purpose, focus and overarching message of the proposed session.